pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 6. [My implementation of a hierarchy-based relaxation algorithm](#the-conflict-relaxer)

-### Why infeasible problems are so common
+### Infeasible problems are common

-While I was studying my master's degree, I attend to a thesis presentation from a student working in an airport operator company.
-The operator was trying to optimize the worker's shift scheduling -also known as a [rostering problem][1]-.
-I still remember the student's presentation, not because of the model solution, but from the story behind.

-The company was expecting this model to reduce the cost ~~of course, why else would you spend time and money building a model?~~.
-However, the model solution was actually worse than the manual-solution.
-The explanation behind is that for a long time the company had been ~~breaking the law~~ "relaxing constraints" by scheduling workers for more hours or days than allowed.
-The model, of course, ~~was not able to break the law~~, was infeasible.

-From the presentation I learn that ~~don't break the law~~ mathematical optimization models are not very "flexible" when modeling constraints from "real life".
-Finding ways of adding a way of relaxing constraints is very needed for solving real-world problems.

-More often than not, you will face problems like this:
+More often than not, you will face optimization problems that look like this:

 1. We want to build a rocket that can reach Mars.
 1. It should cost less than $100.
-1. It has to be built in 5 months.
+1. It has to be built in less than 5 months.
 1. It must weight 250 grams.

 ![my life](expectations.png){: h='200'}